-- SPRAVATO may cause serious side effects, including: - See "What is the most important information I should know about SPRAVATO?" - Increased blood pressure.
+SPRAVATO may cause serious side effects, including:

+- See "What is the most important information I should know about SPRAVATO?" - Increased blood pressure.
 SPRAVATO can cause a temporary increase in your blood pressure that may last for about 4 hours after taking a dose.
 Your healthcare provider will check your blood pressure before taking SPRAVATO and for at least 2 hours after you take SPRAVATO.
 Tell your healthcare provider right away if you get chest pain, shortness of breath, sudden severe headache, change in vision, or seizures after taking SPRAVATO. - Problems with thinking clearly.
 Tell your healthcare provider if you have problems thinking or remembering. - Bladder problems.
-Tell your healthcare provider if you develop trouble urinating, such as a frequent or urgent need to urinate. pain when urinating, or urinating frequently at night.
+Tell your healthcare provider if you develop trouble urinating, such as a frequent or urgent need to urinate, pain when urinating, or urinating frequently at night.

-The most common side effects of SPRAVATO include:
+The most common side effects of SPRAVATO when used along with an antidepressant taken by mouth include: